danielflanigan/layouteditor-wrapper/README.md

 # layouteditor-wrapper

-A wrapper for LayoutScript, the Python module for Juspertor LayoutEditor.
+A Python wrapper for [LayoutScript](https://layouteditor.org/layoutscript), the scripting interface of [Juspertor LayoutEditor](https://layouteditor.com).
 This package is not developed or endorsed in any way by Juspertor.

 ## Contents